mili-ae/mili-ae.github.io/README.md

 # mili-ae.github.io
-A simple Trust Duty banner generator for youe character.
+A simple Trust Duty banner generator for your character.

 __Updated to include DT titles and jobs up to 7.1!__